What you need to know about clients

 Create one client and assign it to one company that represents both businesses.
 For example, "McDonalds and Burger King".
 Then, whenever possible, organize client information in a way where you separate things out for each business.
 For example, in the Files App you may have one top-level folder called "McDonalds" and one called "Burger King".

-• Go to the Clients page and click on the client to navigate to the Client details panel.
+Go to the Clients page and click on the client to navigate to the Client details panel.
 Click the 3 dots in the top-right of the panel and select Reset password.
-Proceed to reset the password, log in as the client, then follow step 1 above and give your client the temporary password that you generated.
+Proceed to reset the password, log in as the client and update the email address in their Settings > Account.
+Then, log out as the client and reset their password again from the admin dashboard, and send the new temporary password to the client.

 Foundation: Offer clients an experience that feels familiar